Blazin' Squad

 Blazin' Squad were an English hip hop group.
-The group had six top ten hits, including "Crossroads", a cover version of the Bone Thugs-n-Harmony original.
-Jon O'Brien of AllMusic called them the "self-proclaimed pioneers of 'chav' culture".
+The group had six top ten hits on the UK Singles Chart, including "Crossroads", a cover version of the Bone Thugs-n-Harmony original.

 Career

 In The Beginning: 2002

 The band released a number of white label singles on the Weighty Plates label featuring remixes of the track "Standard Flow" from their album In the Beginning.
 "Standard Flow" was remixed by Ras Kwarme and Origin Unknown, with a version available featuring Jamaican dancehall musician Elephant Man on guest vocals.
 Even though the releases were issued as underground white labels, "Standard Flow" sold enough copies to chart as Blazin' Squad's first Top 100 chart entry, peaking at number 78 on the chart of 17 August 2002 with three weeks in the countdown.

 For their official debut, the band released a cover of the Bone Thugs-N-Harmony song "Crossroads" for Warner Music's East West Records label.
 This single was the first to reach the UK Top 40, and debuted in the number one spot on the UK Singles Chart of 31 August 2002.
 The song was highly re-recorded and hardly contained any lyrics of the original.
 The single was heavily criticised by the media, some of whom claimed their rap skills were 'not to be taken seriously', and others sidelining them to a younger audience.
 Despite this, however, their debut album, In the Beginning achieved gold status in the UK and spawned two further top ten hits, "Love on the Line" and double A-side single, "Reminisce/Where the Story Ends".
 The album was released to general critical censure.
+Jon O'Brien of AllMusic called them the "self-proclaimed pioneers of 'chav' culture".